FrostyX/infra-docs/kickstarts.rst

 You can also boot the machine from the network and start an install that way.
-To do this, you need to ensure that the machine has an entry in /etc/dhcpd.conf on lockbox like those for ppc1-4.
+To do this, you need to ensure that the machine has an entry in /etc/dhcpd.conf on batcave like those for ppc1-4.
 Then, watch for the machine to boot and enter the SMS menu by hitting 1 when prompted.
 From the SMS menu, you can choose boot options (5) and then navigate to network boot.
 This will load yaboot over the network.
 Due to spanning tree, this